National Poetry Slam: Trinidad and Tobago: History

 The first iteration of the National Poetry Slam: Trinidad and Tobago occurred in November 2012 at the University of the Southern Caribbean.
-The event, called VERSES at the time, was organised by an arts-based NGO, The 2 Cents Movement, to create a competitive space for practising poets to produce exceptional craft.
-At that point, the organisation offered the winner a TTD 1000 cash prize, which was collected from ticket sales at the door.
+The event, called VERSES at the time, was organised by an arts-based NGO, The 2 Cents Movement, to create a competitive space for practising poets who produced exceptional craft.
+At that point, the organisation offered the winner a TTD $1000 cash prize, which was collected from ticket sales at the door.

 The following year, The Bocas Lit Fest approached local poet Muhammad Muwakil for ideas to increase youth inclusion at their annual literary festival.
 Muwakil then collaborated with the founder of The 2 Cents Movement, Jean Claude Cournand, to include VERSES in the Bocas Lit Fest 2013.
 First Citizens, who collaborated with the Bocas Lit Fest to increase youth visibility in the literary arts, sponsored the event that year and increased the cash prize to TTD 3000 for the winner.
 The 2013 edition took place at the Nalis Public Library in Port-of-Spain.

 For the next few years, the competition was a collaboration between The Bocas Lit Fest and The 2 Cents Movement, with the former hosting the event and the latter producing the logistics.
 First Citizens remained the sponsor for the event.
 By 2014, the event had moved to the Central Bank Auditorium due to the significant increase in interested patrons.
 First Citizens upped the cash prize to TTD 10,000.
 In 2015 and 2016, the prize increased to TTD 20,000 with another venue change.
 Globe Theatre in Port-of-Spain was used in 2015 and 2016.

 The next significant change took place in 2017.
 The event was renamed the First Citizens National Poetry Slam.
 It had drawn significant regional interest and was held at the National Academy for Performing Arts (NAPA).
 Furthermore, First Citizens increased the prize to TTD 50,000, which at the time was one of the world's highest prizes for spoken word.
 The event remained in NAPA from 2017 to 2019.

 The COVID-19 pandemic significantly impacted the live event.
 The 2 Cents Movement could no longer manage the event due to complications in the organisation.
 The pandemic forced the competition to shift from being the closing event of the Bocas Lit Fest (usually at the end of April) to a stand-alone event.
 Bocas partnered with local television station TV6 to televise the event.
 The final was filmed at Queen's Hall.
 In 2021, the final was also televised by local TV station TTT.
 In 2022, the final was once again produced for a live audience at Naparima Bowl in San Fernando, marking the first time since its induction that the slam moved outside of the capital.
 In 2023, the competition returned to the Central Bank Auditorium.
 It was once again the closing event of the Bocas Lit Fest, as the effects of the pandemic were behind the organisation.
 In 2024, the final took place in Queen's Hall, Port-of-Spain.